pharmpy/pharmpy/docs/frem.rst

 FREM
 ====

-Pharmpy currently handles the postprocessing, plotting and creation of model_3b of the PsN FREM [Yngman]_ tool.
+Pharmpy handles the postprocessing, plotting and creation of model_3b of the PsN FREM [Yngman]_ tool.

 .. math::